Germany: How three old men hope to save the Left Party – DW – 11/21/2024

 Three old white men

-They are calling their renewed candidacy for the Bundestag "Mission Silver Locks."
+They call their renewed candidacy for the Bundestag "Mission Silver Locks."
 An ironic reference to their average age of 70.

 Gregor Gysi